toutjavascript/FoooXus-Fooocus-Extender/readme.md

 ![How it looks](https://github.com/toutjavascript/FoooXus-Fooocus-Extender/assets/30899600/9629f7d0-a710-4e2d-a698-4290d45f71a7)

-## How to install
+## Prerequisites
-FoooXus is a python app server that launches a web UI and connect to Fooocus via API You need a running Fooocus instance to use FoooXus.
+You need a running Fooocus instance to use FoooXus.
 You must install FoooXus on the same device than Fooocus.

+## Use the standalone foooxus.exe
+See this document to use foooxus.exe executable

+## How to install without running the .exe
+Natively, FoooXus is a python app server that launches a web UI and connect to Fooocus via API Install FoooXus following these standard steps.

 ```
 # Get the sources